ACE Evaluation Network Advisory Team Workgroup

 Michael Patrick Arnold, PhD, MPH, MSW • Director, Informing Change

 For over 20 years, Dr. Michael Arnold has researched and evaluated efforts to reduce racial and intersectional disparities in health and wellbeing with a focus on systemic, organizational, and social equity.
 He is Co-Director of Informing Change, a strategic learning firm of diverse people united by the core belief that making meaning out of good data generates knowledge that can be used to accelerate progress toward equity.
 We combine the power of data with deliberate, inclusive meaning-making processes.
 An experienced consultant to large philanthropies and grassroots nonprofits alike, Michael is adept at tailoring projects to match client needs, supporting clients in growth and learning, and listening to and centering the voices of affected communities and individuals in projects.
 He holds a PhD, Master of Social Welfare, and a Master of Public Health from the University of California, Berkeley.
 Michael’s recent clients include Youth Outside, the Marin Community Foundation, Frameline’s Youth in Motion, the William and Flora Hewlett Foundation, the San Francisco Foundation, Girls Leadership, Oakland Leaf, School Linked Services of Santa Clara County, the James Irvine Foundation, the California Health Care Foundation, the California Wellness Foundation, Blue Shield Foundation of California, the Best Buy Foundation, and the Black Teacher Project.

-Michelle Paul Heelan, PhD • Director, Human Capital, ICF
+Michelle Caryn Paul, PhD • Director, Human Capital, ICF

 Nicole Bowman (Lunaape/Mohican), PhD • Associate Scientist and President, University of WI Madison and Bowman Performance Consulting